Schauder estimates for elliptic equations degenerating on lower dimensional manifolds: Abstract

 where $z=(x,y)\in\mathbb R^{d-n}\times\mathbb R^n$, $2\leq n\leq d$ are two integers and $a\in\mathbb R$.
 Such equations are a prototypical example of elliptic equations spoiling their uniform ellipticity on the (possibly very) thin characteristic manifold $\Sigma_0=\{|y|=0\}$ of dimension $0\leq d-n\leq d-2$, having

 Whenever $a+n>0$, the weak solutions with a homogeneous conormal boundary condition at $\Sigma_0$ are provided to be $C^{0,\alpha}$ or even $C^{1,\alpha}$ regular up to $\Sigma_0$.
-Our approach relies on a regularization-approximation scheme which employs domain perforation, very fine blow-up procedures and a new Liouville theorem in the perforated space, of independent interest.
-Our theory extends to inhomogeneous conormal boundary conditions, to the case of suitably smooth curved manifolds and also applies - whenever $a+n<2$ - to solutions with prescribed homogeneous Dirichlet boundary condition at $\Sigma_0$ by a boundary Harnack type principle.
-Finally, we establish the connection with fractional Laplacians on very thin flat manifolds via Dirichlet-to-Neumann maps, as a higher codimensional analogue of the extension theory developed by Caffarelli and Silvestre.
+Our approach relies on a regularization-approximation scheme which employs domain perforation, very fine blow-up procedures, and a new Liouville theorem in the perforated space.
+Our theory extends to the case of equations degenerating on suitably smooth curved manifolds.